There is a subtle but very important difference between naming something and explaining something.

 |Senior Developer||PACT||===||Fibonnaci numbers||Pair programming|

-- You have to explain the term in the context of software development i.e. don’t start talking about houses or apartments if you’re trying to explain “property”
+- You have to explain the term in the context of software development i.e. you are not allowed to talk about houses or apartments if you’re trying to explain “property”

 How to play

-- 1 person on each team is the Describer; the other is the Guesser
+- 1 person on each team is the Describer; everyone else is a Guesser.
+The roles within the team rotate each turn

-- Each team has 60 seconds to correctly name as many terms/acronyms as possible
+- Each team has 90 seconds to correctly describe as many cards as possible

-- The Describer can pass/skip on a maximum of 3 cards, called Skipped cards, per turn
+- The Describer can skip on a maximum of 3 cards, called Skipped cards, per turn

-- At the end of the 60 seconds, the Opposing team get an opportunity to earn bonus points.
-They get 20 seconds to describe as many of the Skipped cards as possible
+- At the end of the 90 seconds, the Opposing team (or the Next team, if there are more than 2 teams) get an opportunity to earn bonus points.
+They get 30 seconds (before the start of their 90 second turn) to describe as many of the Skipped cards as possible

 - Each correctly guessed card is worth 1 point